 Alt-text on X: the AEO move most creators skip, done in voice

 Alt-text on X images is one of those features almost nobody uses well.
 The two failure modes are visible: most accounts skip it entirely, and the few who use it for SEO purposes cram keywords in ways that read as obviously gamed (and break the accessibility intent).
 The voice-first version threads the needle.
-Alt-text in your voice, describing what's actually in the image, includes the relevant keyword if it fits naturally, never crammed.
+Alt-text in your style, describing what's actually in the image, includes the relevant keyword if it fits naturally, never crammed.

 This piece is short.
 Five sections, one workflow.